The crew of the Nebuchadnezzar.

 - Playful Hacker: He's effortlessly friendly to Neo and is thrilled at his potential of being The One.
 Neo starts to see some of that potential himself when Tank skips the red tape and uploads a ton of combat data for him to use in the Matrix.

-- Pre-Mortem One-Liner: Spoken to Cypher before killing the traitor."Believe it or not, you piece of shit, you're still gonna burn!"
+- Pre-Mortem One-Liner: Spoken to Cypher."Believe it or not, you piece of shit, you're still gonna burn!"

-- Real Life Writes the Plot: Marcus Chong's behavior behind the scenes was the reason Tank was removed from the sequels.
+- Real Life Writes the Plot: Marcus Chong's behind the scenes behavior was the reason Tank got removed from the sequels.

 - Sudden Sequel Death Syndrome: Tank dies at some point between the first and second movie from his injuries.